 God’s Fatherhood was dimly perceived by the Hebrews but is far more graphically presented by Christ.

 Oh, what a Father to fallen man is God!

-It should be remembered that at the time Jesus gave this example of an acceptable, spontaneous prayer, the kingdom was yet future.
-The establishment of his kingdom on the day of Pentecost after the resurrection of Jesus Christ fulfilled this petition, answered it.
+“Thy kingdom come” It should be remembered that at the time Jesus gave this example of an acceptable, spontaneous prayer, the kingdom was yet future.

 It is true that here and there man has plucked a feather from the wings of the angel of death or discovered one of the Grim Reaper’s ambushes; but, in the larger view, he has eliminated neither suffering nor death.